 Perhaps you have an idea of what you want to get, but are having difficulty figuring out how your desired tattoo size is priced?

-Our Sizing Guide can help you figure this all out – from learning how to properly measure a tattoo to knowing what to tell your artist when they ask you what you really want!
+Our Sizing Guide can help you figure this all out!
+From learning how to properly measure a tattoo to knowing what to tell your artist when they ask you – “what do you really want?”

 Already know what you want?
 Head on over to Jhaiho and book your tattoo appointment today!

 You might wonder what the point of measuring a tattoo is – just go in and get it done, right?